drfleming0227/Redfish-Tools/doc-generator/README-property-index-mode.md

 ## Configuration file output

 Use the `--property_index_config_out` option to specify an output file for updated configuration information.
-The Documentation Generator extends the input configuration by adding entries for any properties where the property name appears with more than one type or description.
+The doc generator extends the input configuration by adding entries for any properties where the property name appears with more than one type or description.

 If you specify `globalOverride` for a property name or property name and type, no data is added for matching instances.